Stift Admont - Forst Jagd © Stefan Leitner

 The total area of 11,500 ha is located at an altitude of 650 m to 2,200 m above sea level.
 The terrain is mostly steep and cannot be accessed by vehicles.
 The bedrock lies in the transitional area from carbonate (lime, dolomite) to silicate (slate).
 The limestone Alps form imposing mountain backdrops here, with the Haller Mauern and the Admonter Kalbling.
 Due to the geology, climate and altitude, the natural community of the forest consists mainly of spruce, fir and larch trees.
 40,000 solid cubic metres of wood are harvested annually within the scope of sustainable utilisation.

-Forstverwaltung Admont: Kirchplatz 1, 8911 Admont
+Admont Forestry Administration: Kirchplatz 1, 8911 Admont

 Trieben Forest Administration